Hand Surgery Fellowship

 Institutions

-Hand surgery fellows rotate through multiple institutions, including UT Southwestern University Hospitals, Parkland Hospital, Children’s Health℠, the Dallas Veterans Affairs Medical Center, and Scottish Rite for Children.
+Hand surgery fellows rotate through multiple institutions, including UT Southwestern University Hospitals, Parkland Health, Children’s Health℠, the Dallas Veterans Affairs Medical Center, and Scottish Rite for Children.
 Each institution has unique characteristics and patient populations that expose the hand surgery fellows to a wide range of hand and wrist problems.

 Education